MichaelKasingye/kubernetes-set-up-VM-Local/README.md

 you get:<br/>
 ``my-user``

 OK, given that we are done with that.
-Let's set up a load balancer using metallb.
+Let's set up a load balancer solution using metallb.

 ## METALLB